DragonAngel1st/CloudKit-Syncronizer/README.md

 # CloudKit Syncronizer/Manager

 PLEASE NOTE : This is only an earlier version to the final version and needs updating for Swift 3, 4 and 5.
-I was also cleaned and some classes reorganized.
+It was also cleaned up and some classes reorganized.
 But it worked at that point and is the only version I can present here without conflicting with the NDA.

 These files shows my process to create a cloud kit manager to sync the CodeData database for multiple users to the cloud and then each users' connected device will sync to the current data.